André Vianco: Biography

 André Ferreira da Silva was born in São Paulo on January 10, 1975, but raised in the neighboring town of Osasco.
 His pen name, "Vianco", was adopted by him as a homage to the street in which he grew up during his childhood, the Dona Primitiva Vianco Street, which is an important street of downtown Osasco.
 Vianco was always into horror films and literature, and cites Stephen King (to whom he is frequently compared), Eiji Yoshikawa's Musashi, Edgar Allan Poe, Anne Rice's The Vampire Chronicles, Henry James, Victor Hugo and old Tales from the Crypt comics as some of his favorite readings and major influences.
-He began his career working as redactor for radio station Jovem Pan's journalism department, where he stayed for two years, and also had a part-time job at a credit card company.
+He began his career working as redactor for radio station Jovem Pan FM's journalism department, where he stayed for two years, and also had a part-time job at a credit card company.
 He self-published his debut novel, O Senhor da Chuva, in 1998.

 After being fired from his job at the credit card company, Vianco used his FGTS money to self-publish, in a limited print of 1,000, his magnum opus Os Sete in 1999.
 Set for the most part in the fictional coastal town of Amarração, Rio Grande do Sul, the book tells the story of a group of seven vampires from 16th-century Portugal, awakened from their deep slumber in late 20th-century Brazil after their bodies are found by two divers in a sunken carrack.
 A critical and commercial success, it has sold over 50,000 copies as of 2008.
 The book caught the attention of publisher Novo Século Editora, which re-released it just one year later and was responsible for publishing many of Vianco's subsequent works.
 Os Sete has also spawned the sequels Sétimo and the trilogy O Turno da Noite, and the prequel Vampiros do Rio Douro, a graphic novel in two volumes illustrated by Rodrigo Santana.
 In 2009, to celebrate the 10th anniversary of Os Sete, Vianco himself wrote and directed a 3-part TV pilot based on the O Turno da Noite trilogy, but it was never picked up for a full series.
 In 2012 he teamed up with Davi "Deivs" Mello and illustrator Denilson Santtos to write Escuridão Eterna, a graphic novel spin-off of O Turno da Noite; it came out amid mixed reviews.